Cinnamon Raisin Sourdough Bread

 IF you have sourdough starter why do you need the yeast as well?

 Hi Bernice, that’s a great question – it’s simply to speed things up.
 If you’re using strictly sourdough it’s a two-day with an overnight rise and then repeated folding/kneading every 30 minutes, every 2 hours, then every few hours, and so on.
-By going the latter route you get the full benefit of the sourdough but the addition of yeast makes the break-making process shorter and easier.
+By going the latter route you get the full benefit of the sourdough but the addition of yeast makes the process shorter and easier.

 Thank You very much for getting back with me !!!!!